 - Kyoshu meadow rue (T. kiusianum) is a classic lavender variety native to Japan.
-It reaches a modest 4 to 6 inches in height and is hardy in zones 6 to 8.
+It reaches a modest four to six inches in height and is hardy in zones 6 to 8.

 - Columbine meadow rue (T. aquilegifolium) has mauve blooms.
-It grows 2 to 3 feet tall and is hardy in zones 5 to 7.
+It grows two to three feet tall and is hardy in zones 5 to 7.
 'Album' is a popular white-flowering cultivar.
 'Black Stockings' is a variety with blue-purple flowers and black flower stalks.

 - Yellow meadow rue (T. flavum) is native to Europe and the eastern Mediterranean.
-It grows 3 feet tall and is hardy in zones 5 to 8.
+It grows three feet tall and is hardy in zones 5 to 8.

 - Yunnan meadow rue (T. delavayi) is native to China.
-It grows up to 5 feet tall and is hardy in zones 4 to 7.
-'Splendide' is a very popular hybrid cultivar, with unusually profuse lavender-pink flowers on burgundy stems.
+It grows up to five feet tall and is hardy in zones 4 to 7.
+'Splendide' is a very popular hybrid cultivar with unusually profuse lavender-pink flowers on burgundy stems.

-- Dusty meadow rue (T. speciosissimum) grows 4 to 6 feet tall, with buttery-yellow flowers that grow in dense clusters come summer.
+- Dusty meadow rue (T. speciosissimum) grows four to six feet tall, with buttery-yellow flowers that grow in dense clusters in summer.
 Native to Spain and Northwest Africa, it is more heat tolerant than other varieties.

 - Lavender mist meadow rue (T. rochebrunianum) is native to Japan.
 The plant reaches an unusual height of 6 to 8 feet.
 It displays lots of lavender violet flowers with yellow stamens and is hardy in zones 4 to 7.